-On behalf of the Biotechnology Industry Organization and its more than 1,000 member companies, please accept this testimony in opposition to Senate Bill 18.
-The bill proposes to place liability on manufacturers for "claims and damages resulting from the use, according to the label and directions for use, of genetically engineered seeds and plant parts."
+On behalf of the Biotechnology Industry Organization and its more than 1,000 member companies, please accept this testimony in opposition to Senate Bill 1036.
+The bill "provides for strict liability for injuries caused by genetically engineered products from plant sources."
 These agricultural products on the market have proven to be effective for farmers, highly regulated and as safe as conventional and organic products, and pose no unique threat.
 As you deliberate this proposed legislation, we hope you will consider these facts.